tomkren/pikater/docs/guide_user/User-guide.md

 4. Follow the wizard, everything all relevant information will be displayed in the right time.

 Note that:
-* Multiple files may be uploaded simultaneously.
+* Multiple files may be uploaded simultaneously on the same page.
 Each one will have to be entered through the wizard, however.
+* Each user may only upload 3 files at a time across all pages.
+* The more files are being uploaded, the slower the server's responses will be.
 * Metadata have to be computed for your dataset before it can be used in experiments, visualization and metadata viewer.
 Metadata can be viewed, when available, by expanding the dataset view to the next step (see above).

 ### How to upload a new user agent (computation method)?